bekk/bekk-christmas/post/react/global-state-management-without-redux-wip.md

 ### Making the store globally accessible

-To make our `store` accessible everywhere, we wrap our entire app in the `Provider` we created.
+To make our `store` accessible everywhere, we wrap our entire app in the `Provider` we just created.

 ```jsx
 // index.js